 The Company accounts for its warrants related to the SLOC in accordance with ASC 815-40, Contracts in Entity's Own Equity.
-The warrants to purchase the Company' common stock should be classified within stockholders' equity and the warrants are indexed to the Company's own stock under ASC 815-40.
-As such, the warrants meet the scope exception in ASC 815-10-15-74(a) to derivative accounting and; therefore, the warrants should be classified in stockholders' equity.
-The Company will use a Black-Scholes model to value the warrants at issuance.
+The warrants to purchase the Company's common stock meet the criteria in ASC 815-40 to be classified within stockholders' equity, and therefore, the warrants are not revalued after issuance.
+The Company uses a Black-Scholes model to value the warrants at issuance.

 Under the guidance of ASU 2015-15, Presentation and Subsequent Measurement of Debt Issuance Costs Associated with Line-of-Credit Arrangements, the Company concluded the warrants should be recorded as a deferred asset.
-At issuance and as of March 31, 2022, since no loan amounts were drawn down, the SLOC warrant is recorded as a deferred asset at fair value and will be amortized over the life of the SLOC.
+At issuance and as of September 30, 2022, since no loan amounts were drawn down, the SLOC warrant is recorded as a deferred asset at fair value and will be amortized over the life of the SLOC.
 Upon a draw down, the remaining balance of the deferred asset would be reclassified to debt discount and amortized under the effective interest method over the one-year term of the loan.